brandcm/Pan_3d_Genome/scripts/annotations/README.md

 - retrieve_panTro6_phastCons_elements.sh downloads, reformats, and converts coordinates for phastCons conserved elements called in a 30-way vertebrate multiple species alignment.
 The resulting output files should be placed in the data/annotations folder.

+- retrieve_Pan_inversions.sh downloads, reformats, and converts coordinates for bonobo- and chimpanzee-specific inversions from Porubsky et al. 2020, which are identified using merge_strandSeq_intervals.py.
+The resulting output files are placed in the data/ppn_ptr_structural_variants folder.
+I manually edited these outputs files to further include inversions identified in Mao et al. 2021.

 &nbsp;

 Chain Files: